 Thoroughly mix all of the ingredients above in a bowl.
 Set aside.

 For the ramen noodles, I decided to make it fresh since I purchased a Philips Pasta maker.
 Again consulting my ultimate sous chef (Google), I found this recipe for the ramen noodles which I can no longer find online.
-It said to use 2 parts low gluten flour to 1 part high gluten and add in a teaspoon of sodium bicarbonate (this gives it the chewiness).
+It said to use 2 parts low gluten flour to 1 part high gluten and add a teaspoon of sodium bicarbonate (this gives it the chewiness).
 After reading this I realized I’d need to look up what low and high gluten flours were.

-Normal Japanese noodle flour is considered low gluten (red bag), while bread flour is considered high (green bag).
+Normal Japanese noodle flour is considered low gluten (red bag), while Japanese bread flour is considered high (green bag).